 We work closely with our Rangers team to respond to reports of litter dumping.
 Littering or dumping rubbish is an offence.
 Anyone can report offences through our online reporting tool, Report It.

 Litter associated with unsecure loads can be a hazard to road users and also makes our City look untidy.
 The ‘What’s coming out your rear end?
 Secure your load’ signs have been installed along road sides throughout the City of Karratha to remind road users to secure their loads.
 Rubbish coming out the back of vehicles or trailers is an offence and can be reported through our online reporting tool, Report It.

 Education is key to addressing litter in our community.
 Captain Cleanup recently visited primary schools and early learning centres, providing educational, fun and interactive performances to children which promote pride in the community and responsible ways to dispose or recycle litter.
 Educational incursions are offered biennially to schools, to reinforce litter messages to our younger community members.

 We are members of the West Pilbara Liquor Accord and West Pilbara Drug & Alcohol Management Group and work closely with other member agencies in these groups to address drug and alcohol problems within our community.

 The Partnership works with our Rangers team and WA Police to address road and off-road vehicle issues.
 Anyone can report off road vehicle issues through our online reporting tool, Report It.

 Year 10 students from local high schools complete the ‘Keys for Life’ program – a pre-driver program that assists educate about safe road use and provides licensing and graduation benefits.
 All students who complete the program are given a basic first aid kit to keep in their car.

 We are members of the Pilbara Industry Road Safety Alliance and WALGA Roadwise program.

-The City purchased a variable message sign which is be used to promote safe driving and community safety messages.
+A variable message sign is used to promote safe driving and community safety messages.